Nilesh Kulkarni

 During my Ph.D.
 I have been fortunate to intern at Google Research with Prof. Leonidas Guibas and Waymo Research with Xinchen Yan and Charles Qi .
 I have closely collaborated with Shubham Tulsiani and Ishan Misra.
 I spent time at Samsung AI Research in Seoul, South Korea for two years as a Research Engineer.

-Feel free to reach out in case you interested in collaborating at nileshk [at] umich.edu
+Feel free to reach out in case you are interested in collaborating at nileshk [at] umich.edu

 email | github | google scholar | CV